 There are many ways to participate in Cybersecurity Framework.

 Participation in NIST Workshops, RFI responses, and public comment periods for work products are excellent ways to inform NIST Cybersecurity Framework documents.
-Less formal but just as meaningful, as you have observations and thoughts for improvement, please send those to cyberframework [at] nist.gov.
+Less formal but just as meaningful, as you have observations and thoughts for improvement, please send those to .
 We value all contributions through these processes, and our work products are stronger as a result.

 Participation in the larger Cybersecurity Framework ecosystem is also very important.
 NIST's vision is that various sectors, industries, and communities customize Cybersecurity Framework for their use.
-Customization efforts include:
+Examples of these customization efforts can be found on the CSF profile and the resource pages.

-If you develop similar resources, NIST is happy to consider them for inclusion in the Industry Resources page.
+If you develop resources, NIST is happy to consider them for inclusion in the Resources page.

 Thank you very much for your offer to help.
 Please keep us posted on your ideas and work products.